EDINBURGH FRINGE FESTIVAL 2021

 Did you have any apprehensions about drawing from your own life experiences for this show?

 Yeah, loads.
 I've made a really concerted effort to make sure that the show isn't 100% autobiographical, not only to make sure the story is the best it can be theatrically but also to protect myself.
 It's a very exposing thing, performing a solo piece, so I wanted to make sure I felt comfortable throughout the process.
-It's important to me that people know Bri's story is fictional, but not unlike many real stories than many real women have faced.
+It's important to me that people know Bri's story is fictional, but not unlike many real stories that many real women have faced.

 What has been the most challenging part of putting this show together?